hexbatch/apple-core/v1/docs/layers/a-core-layers/rates.md

 A rate set can have multiple tokens for the same api call.

 * Rate sets can be used by more than one user, this is recorded in the layers only in this rate api
+* Stores rate data in a fast lookup, but layers still passes the rate set to the core for adjustment

+## create rates

+## adjust rates

+## destroy rates